carrtesy/xv6_OS_build_project/README.md

   - getnice: get priority of a process
   - setnice: set priority of a process
   - ps     : show information about processes
+- 2020-04-22: CFS Scheduler
+  - implemented linux CFS Scheduler
+  - ps     : modified to print vruntime, etc.
+  - proc has been updated to measure times.

 # README from MIT
 ```